California's Coronado named No. 1 U.S. beach

-LOS ANGELES (Reuters) - With Americans packing up for travel over the Memorial Day weekend, one coastal hot spot in Southern California is winning praise as the best U.S. beach in an annual ranking from a Florida professor.
+LOS ANGELES, May 25 (Reuters) - With Americans packing up for travel over the Memorial Day weekend, one coastal hot spot in Southern California is winning praise as the best U.S. beach in an annual ranking from a Florida professor.

 San Diego’s Coronado tops the list from “Dr. Beach,” otherwise known as Stephen Leatherman, director of the laboratory for coastal research at Florida International University.